DLXPlugins/simple-comment-editing/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 1.3.1 =
+Recommended upgrade.
+Fixes PHP warning when there is a percentage sign in a comment.

 = 1.3.0 =
 Better timer internationalization, improved timer accuracy, custom content filters, and smooth scrolling.